wawjr3d/jquery.autocomplete/README.md

 	});

 ####autocomplete:item:selected
 When an item in the list of results is selected.
-This event passes the data `item` that was highlighted.
+This event passes the data `item` that was selected.

 	$("input").bind("autocomplete:item:selected", function(e) {